antarctica/bas-style-kit-file-upload-endpoint/README.md

 Ensure [Integration tests](#integration-tests) are written for any new feature, or changes to existing features.

+### Reserved routes

+These routes are reserved and **MUST NOT** be implemented:

+* `/meta/errors/generic-not-found` - used to test the behaviour of a genuine 'not found' URL

 ### Code Style

 PEP-8 style and formatting recommendations should be used for this project.